Digital Transformation & AI in Bioprocess

 DIGITAL BIOMAUFACTURING IN UPSTREAM PROCESSING

-Cell Culture Digital Twins—Challenges and Triumphs
+Cell Culture Digital Twins Enabling Efficient Scale-up and Tech Transfer

 Digital Twins in Bioprocessing: Industrial Showcases for Biosimilar Development, Viral Vectors, Media Optimization, UF/DF, and End-to-End Process Control